ZealTyro/BuddyPress-Announcement-Groups/README.md

 **Can regular members post in announcement groups?**
 No, regular members cannot post in announcement groups.
 Only moderators and administrators can post announcements.

-## Screenshots

-1. Group creation/edit screen with the announcement group option.
-2. Example of an announcement group.

 ## Changelog

 ### 1.0.0